camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ### Applying purpose concept in the authorization request

+A purpose must be declared within the requested scope for the following grant types:
+- authorization_code
+- urn:openid:params:grant-type:ciba

+For the client_credentials grant type, the requested scope must be set directly to the value defined for the relevant endpoint within the OAS ("YAML") specification.
+"Wild card" scopes (i.e. specifying only the API name) are not valid for this grant types.

 In order to declare a purpose when accessing the CAMARA APIs, it is strongly recommended that the `scope' parameter is set to:

 `dpv:<dpvValue>#<technicalParameter>`